Forfar: Rugby league

-Forfar has a National League rugby league team, the Strathmore Silverbacks, which shares Inchmacoble Park as its home ground with the local rugby union team.
+Forfar has a National League rugby league team, the Strathmore Silverbacks, who share Inchmacoble Park as their home ground with the local rugby union team.

 Rugby union

 Rugby Union is represented in the town by Strathmore Rugby Football Club, who play their home games at Inchmacoble Park, beside Forfar Loch.
 The club has men's and ladies' teams.

 Golf

-The Forfar Golf Club, founded in 1871, has the 4th oldest 18 hole course in the world and is the very first club to have an 18 hole course from inception and inauguration.
-The course was designed by Tom Morris Snr, and in 1926 alterations recommended by 5 time Open Championship winner James Braid were implemented.
-The letter with Braid's recommendations is on display in the Clubhouse.
+The Forfar Golf Club, founded in 1871, has the fourth oldest 18 hole course in the world, and is the first club to have an 18-hole course from inception and inauguration.
+The course was designed by Tom Morris Snr, and in 1926 alterations recommended by five time Open Championship winner James Braid were implemented.
+The letter with Braid's recommendations is on display in the clubhouse.

-The Forfar Golf Club has hosted the Scottish PGA Championship twice in its history, once in 1932 and again in 1966.
+The Forfar Golf Club has hosted the Scottish PGA Championship twice, once in 1932 and again in 1966.

 Cricket

 Strathmore Cricket Club, founded in 1862, has played at Lochside Park since 1873.